nils-n/p1-mysore-yoga-studio/README.md

 ### Deployment

-This website was deployed via GitHub Pages using the main branch: [Link to live Website](#deployment).
+This website was deployed via GitHub Pages using the main branch: [Link to live Website (PLACEHOLDER)](#deployment).
 The following steps were followed:

 - Log into GitHub and navigate to this repository
 - Click on "Settings" Button